 How to cook frozen steak perfectly!
 Tender and delicious in the oven without defrosting it beforehand.
-Served with rosemary butter for dinner, you’re going to love this.
+Served with rosemary butter for dinner, you’re going to love this as frozen in steak in air fryer and a number of other ways.

 Ever wondered how to cook frozen steak?
 If you are forgetful and it is almost dinnertime we have a way to save the day!
 From rock hard to fork tender, follow these direction on cooking frozen beef and let us know what you think.
-Just one tip for cooking frozen meat to tender we have shared lately. (affiliate links present)
+Just one tip for cooking frozen meat to tender we have shared lately. (originally published 5/22, affiliate links present)

 How to Cook Frozen Steak in the Oven